Damiprince9/PaystackDemo/README.md

-NOTE: This is a local project not hosted on any plattform and exixts to show the implementation of Webclient to call Paystack's API Payment gateway.
+NOTE: This is a local project not hosted on any plattform and only exists to show the implementation of Webclient to call Paystack's API Payment gateway.

 The Database is postgresql that runs on a local machine and its parameters should be changed if in use.